-That’s why it’s critical to continue to prioritize workplace safety — including restricting access to areas that are considered high-risk for injuries.
+That’s why it’s critical to prioritize workplace safety — including restricting access to areas considered to be high risk for injuries, like the roof.

-Highly visible signage could be a key deterrent to unauthorized employees or visitors entering restricted areas.
-It’s a simple fix but cannot be ignored.
-Investing in signage that stands out, as well as brightly colored restricted area cones, can minimize risks for those who unwittingly enter dangerous areas.
+Highly visible signage is a key deterrent to unauthorized employees or visitors entering restricted areas.
+It’s a simple fix that cannot be ignored.
+Investing in signage that stands out and brightly colored restricted area cones can minimize risks for those who unwittingly enter dangerous areas.

-Fixed ladders longer than 20 feet are required by federal law to include a form of fall protection.
-There are several forms of fall protection currently.
-The cage, which is designed to prevent falls, must extend 42 inches above the top of the landing.
-It’s also important to ensure that employees are able to easily access the ladder without hitting their heads.
-That’s why OSHA regulations also require that the cage be installed between 7 to 8 feet from the ground.
+Employees should also be able to easily access the ladder without hitting their heads.
+That’s why OSHA regulations require that the cage be installed between 7 and 8 feet from the ground.
 A well-designed ladder cage gate should allow you to secure entry to those not authorized in high-risk areas.

 A lockable security door also prevents unauthorized access to your fixed ladder.
-However, instead of attaching to the ladder cage itself, a lockable security door can be affixed to the front of the ladder.
-When in place, the door should close soundly across the front of the ladder.
-This restricts access to the ladder rungs, which means the ladder is inaccessible.
+Rather than affixing to the ladder cage itself, a lockable security door attaches to the ladder’s body.
+When installed properly, the door closes securely across the body of the ladder.
+This restricts access to the rungs, ensuring the ladder is inaccessible.

-Maintaining regular training of employees about safety regulations also is an OSHA requirement.
-Regularly provide updates of new regulations, changes within your facility, and safety statistics to current employees and make sure safety training is included in new employee onboarding.
-Review OSHA’s guidelines for employee training to ensure that you’re in compliance.
-Showing videos is always a recommendation to help illustrate the dangers.
+Maintaining routine safety regulation training is another OSHA requirement.
+Regularly provide updates about new regulations, changes within your facility and safety statistics to current employees and make sure safety training is included for new employees.

-Unauthorized access to restricted, high-risk areas can lead to employee and visitor injuries and, in some cases, fatalities.
-Prevention is essential.
-For a consultation on how FIXFAST’s ladder gates and security doors can assist in keeping your operations a safe environment, contact us today.
+Unauthorized access to high-risk and restricted areas can lead to injuries and, in some cases, fatalities among employees and visitors.
+Stopping people from accessing a building roof is essential.
+Contact us today for a consultation on how FIXFAST USA’s ladder gates and security doors can assist in keeping your operations safe!